ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262200 Low-Voltage Transformers.md

    1. Conduct testing using three single-phase 120V nonlinear load banks with personal computer harmonic profile at 35 percent or more of transformer nameplate load level.
    1. Submit test results including transformer efficiency, change in voltage THD between transformer primary and secondary terminals, ratio of 3rd harmonic current in primary delta current profile compared to that in secondary phase current.
 1. EXECUTION
-1. Installation**
-   1. Dry-type Transformers:
+1. Installation*   1.
+Dry-type Transformers:
       1. Use flexible conduit, 600 mm (2 feet) minimum length, for connections to transformer case.
 Make conduit connections to side panel of enclosure with insulated bushings.
    1. Mount transformers on vibration isolating pads suitable for isolating transformer noise from the building structure.
    1. Floor mount transformers unless otherwise indicated.
 Mount transformer plumb and level.